PoorHttp/PoorWSGI/doc/documentation.rst

     # this import your application, which import Poor WSGI, so you can profile
     # first server init, which is do, when server import your application.
-    # don'ŧ forget to import this file instead of simple.py or your
+    # don't forget to import this file instead of simple.py or your
     # application file
     cProfile.runctx('from simple import *', globals(), locals(),
                     filename="log/init.profile")